EdwardIrby/postcss-rewrite-composes/README.md

 **Run** ```npm run example``` to see example output.

 ## Options
-### Prefix
+### prefix
 - Type: ```string```
-- Alias path prefix
+- Alias path prefix **Note no slashes at the end of the prefix.**

 ### subPath
 - Type: ```string```
-- Subpath removed when you wrote your aliased composes rules. **Note no slashes at the begging or end of the subpath.**
+- Subpath removed when you wrote your aliased composes rules. **Note no slashes at the beginning or end of the subpath.**